d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband_scratch.md

 Most neural network models are pretty expensive to train even for a single hyperparameter configuration.
 In order to converge, we need to train for a substantial number of epochs.
-Without a massively parallel compute budget, random search will often be too slow ot be of real use in practice.
+Without a massively parallel compute budget, random search will often be too slow to be of real use in practice.
 What can we do?

 If a configuration is a poor choice, do we really have to wait for many epochs